About the Canadian Polar Commission

 In 1994, Dr. Hik held an NSERC postdoctoral fellowship with the Commonwealth Scientific and Industrial Research Organization in Canberra, Australia.
 In 2002, Dr. Hik was recognized by Environment Canada for his commitment to advancing the goals of the Ecological Monitoring and Assessment Network in Canada.
 Dr. Hik recently received the Canadian Royal Geographic Society's Gold Medal Award in Geography for his contributions to the Canadian IPY program.

-Dr. Robert Huebert was appointed to the Canadian Polar Commission's Board of Directors in November 2010.
+Dr. Robert Huebert was appointed to the Canadian Polar Commission's Board of Directors in November 2010 and reappointed in December 2012.
 Dr. Huebert is currently an Associate Professor of Political Science and Associate Director of the Centre for Military and Strategic Studies at the University of Calgary.
 He holds a BA Hons. from the University of Manitoba, an MA from Carleton University, and a PhD from Dalhousie University.

 Dr. Huebert's current research includes Canadian Arctic security and sovereignty, environmental security, and Canadian defence policy.
 He has also researched ocean politics, strategic studies, international relations and circumpolar relations.
 Dr. Huebert was awarded a 2008-2009 Senior Research Fellowship at the Canadian International Council.
 He had a Resident Fellowship in 2008 at the United States Institute at the University of Calgary.
 He is a fellow of the Canadian Defence and Foreign Affairs Institute.
 He was the 1999-2000 recipient of the Faculty of Social Sciences Distinguished Teacher Award at the University of Calgary.